cherylgilford/SSVEP_MRI/PsychoPy Files/README.md

-\- Contact person

-Cheryl Gilford
-cheryl.gilford@um.edu.mt

 ## Overview

+- Contact person: Cheryl Gilford, cheryl.gilford@um.edu.mt

 - Project name:

-- \Year(s) that the project ran: 2022 - 2023
+- Year(s) that the project ran: 2022 - 2023

-- \Brief overview of the project
+- Brief overview of the project

 functional magnetic resonance imaging (fMRI) was used to localise the steady-state visual evoked potential (SSVEP) in the brain which is